nordquip/sousms/doc/UAUseCase.md

 *User does not receive stock and/or funds not decremented accordingly - unsuccessful
 ###Dialog
-1. User requests purchase of desired stock
+1. User requests purchase of desired stock and quantity
 2. System validates user funds for purchase of stock
 3. If validation of user funds unsuccessful, display error message, return to step 1
 4. System calculates subtraction of funds from user acct.
 5. System adds ownership of stock to user acct.
 6. System displays new balance of funds in user acct.
 7. System displays new ownership of stock in user acct.
-8. If new balnce of funds and ownership of stock display correctly, successful postconditions established, else unsuccessful postconditions established
+8. If new balance of funds and ownership of stock display correctly, successful postconditions established, else unsuccessful postconditions established
-9. User logs out and closes system, or continues to use system for another action.